i05nagai/memorandum/language/english_speaking.md

     * home of record is the place from which they entered the military
 * domicile
     * legal domicile
+    * the place where a person lives
+    * move/change/switch (sb's/sth's) domicile
+        * Companies may choose to move their domicile to tax havens such as Bermuda.
+* dwelling
+    * a place where people live
+    * a house or place to live in
+* abode
+* habitation
 * layover
     * a short stay at a place in the middle of a trip
     * We had a three-hour layover in San Francisco and had to change planes on the way to Hawaii.